Prrajaljain/AI_Video_Bin/README.md

 Detection and actuation run on separate threads, so the vision pipeline keeps running during the ~4-second mechanical cycle.

+## 📦 Model

+The trained detector (`best.tflite`) is not included in this repository — institutional project asset.
+Available for review on request.

+To run with your own model, point `--model` at any MediaPipe-compatible TFLite object detection file whose labels match the keys in `BIN_ANGLES`.

 ## 📊 Results
 - 92–96% classification accuracy across classes
 - ~1 item per 4–5 seconds (limited by servo travel, not inference)